What is a Gamma Knife Perfexion?

 When can I return to my normal, pretreatment activities?

 Most patients can typically return to pre-treatment activities within a few days.
-The only restrictions patients will have are the same ones they had prior to treatment.
+The only restrictions you will have are the same ones you had prior to treatment.

 Is Gamma Knife treatment more or less expensive than traditional brain surgery?